Skip to content

 t.File()

-File extends attribute of base schema, with additional property as follows:
+File extends the attributes of the base schema, with additional properties as follows:

 type

-A format of the file like image, video, audio.
+Specifies the format of the file, such as image, video, or audio.

-If an array is provided, will attempt to validate if any of the format is valid.
+If an array is provided, it will attempt to validate if any of the formats are valid.

 typescript